gmunozfe/clustered-ejb-timers-kie-server/README.md

 Test class instantiates different containers:
 - *postgresql* module with initialization script under `/docker-entrypoint-initdb.d` containing `postgresql-jbpm-schema.sql` as explained [here](https://hub.docker.com/_/postgres)
-- two generic containers with the `jboss/kie-server-showcase:7.52.0.Final` image modified by Dockerfile with the [postgresql datasource configuration](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html-single/configuration_guide/index#example_postgresql_datasource) and the `timer-service`configuration for clustered EJB timers persistence.
+- two generic containers with the `jboss/kie-server-showcase:7.52.0.Final` image modified by Dockerfile with the [postgresql datasource configuration](https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.3/html-single/configuration_guide/index#example_postgresql_datasource) and the `timer-service`configuration for EJB timers persistence.
 Patched jar with the fix will also override the targeted jar.

 :construction: Multistage Dockerfile is also in charge of building the business application (kjar) used in the scenarios after pulling the *maven* image.

 A shared network allows to communicate among containers with the *mappedPort*: KIE servers and postgresql will listen on a random free port, avoiding port clashes and skipping port offsets redefinition.

-:information_source: Notice that KIE server nodes share the same configuration for clustering EJB timers over the same postgresql instance.
-Only the database *partition* has a different name.
+:information_source: Notice that for no clustering EJB timers is needed to define *partition* with a different name for each node.
 Therefore, CLI script to configure datasource and EJB timer cluster would be common for both, parameterizing only `partition_name` for each node.

 :bulb: By attaching an output log consumer with different prefix at KIE container startup, traces for each node will be easily distinguished:
 ```